doanamo/Multiplayer-Tanks-2019/Readme.md

 Notable features:
 * Multithreaded socket/packet processing (split between Socket/Context/Backend interfaces).
 * Protocol for efficiently sending unreliable and reliable packets over UDP with minimal latency (utilizes acknowledgments and redundancy), including support for ordered packets.
+* Tested with Clumsy to ensure that implementation is resiliation to packet loss, corruption and delays.
 * Object replication system from server to all connected clients (with events such as creation, destruction and update).
 * Host and client server architecture where player can connect at any point of the game (game state can also be saved to file).
 * Serialization that can write entire game state to buffer and transfer it to connecting player.